Adult social care complaints

 - requested that a representative act on their behalf

-There is a time limit of 12 months from when the matter being complained about occurred, to when a complaint may be made.
+Please note that there is a time limit of 12 months from when the matter being complained about occurred, to when a complaint may be made.
 After this time, a complaint will not normally be considered.

 We aim to resolve all complaints at the earliest opportunity.
 Complaints will be acknowledged within 3 working days and stage 1 responses provided within 10 working days.
 This may be extended to 20 working days for more complex complaints.

 Our complaints procedure for adult social care, housing and benefits has 3 stages.

 Stage 1 – resolution stage

 It is important for you to try and tell the people working with you or your family if you are unhappy with what is happening.
 This could include talking to the social worker or a member of staff.
 You can also make your complaint to the complaints manager using our online form.
 This will be sent to the team manager for resolution.